 What Is An APU?

 APU (Accelerated Processing Unit) are CPUs from AMD with integrated graphics chips.
-Many Intel CPUs come with integrated graphics, which can confuse.
+Many Intel CPUs come with integrated graphics, which can cause confusion.
 Integrated graphics are, however, only found in AMD APUs.

-An APU is the best combination of CPU and a GPU into a single processor.
+An APU is the best combination of a CPU and a GPU in a single processor.
 Intel’s integrated chips did not provide the same graphical experience as AMD’s GPU architecture.

 What Is A GPU?

 GPUs, or Graphics Processing Units, are one of the fundamental components of gaming computers.
 More frames will be displayed every second if your video card is faster.

 Games require a graphics card with higher resolution since they are visually demanding.

 Video cards are usually the most expensive part of gaming builds, making them a daunting task for gamers on a tight budget.
 Gaming performance is not always the best with cheap video cards.

 Which Is Better: CPU vs APU vs GPU?

 If APU stood for Advanced Processing Unit, you would have thought that APUs would have a performance edge over discrete processors & GPUs, but they don’t.